pghalliday/tls-tunnel/README.md

 ## Features

-- Can be used to tunnel HTTP or raw sockets
+- Can be used to tunnel HTTP, HTTPS or raw or TLS sockets
 - Can specify any host and port to forward to that is reachable by the client
 - Servers and clients can be instantiated within Node.js contexts
 - Servers can be configured to only accept connections from known clients (using SSL certificates), preventing strangers using your resources